ChrisUMB/source_engine_2007/README.md

 that they renew with every update, so if you're just a hobbyist you can scrape by that way.

-2. Add Visual Studio 2005 Toolchain to CLion.
-Follow the tutorial [here](https://florian0.gitlab.io/sro_devkit/build-environment/clion/#prepare-clion), it should only take you about 5 or so minutes.
-You will probably want to create an empty project for this step.
-If this tutorial ever goes down, contact me and I'll post one myself.
+2. Download and install Visual Studio 2022 with the Desktop C++ Development workload.
+You need this so you have access to the MSVC v143 compiler, if you know how else you can get this then do whatever works.

 3. Pull this repository in CLion.
 If you're not at the `Welcome` screen, it's `File > New > Project from Version Control..`,